-Elisabetha K.H.
-Pasqualini, Esq. will evaluate whether an officer's pretextual stop violated your rights and will aggressively pursue the best outcome possible in your case.
+Elisabeth K.H.
+Pasqualini, Esquire, will evaluate whether an officer's pretextual stop violated your rights and will aggressively pursue the best outcome possible in your case.
 Contact our firm at 717-827-4074 or 866-765-0706 today.

-If you have been charged with DUI or other drinking and driving related offense, your most important first-step is to remain silent and cooperative with the police.
-Under Pennsylvania drunk driving laws, anything you say or do may be used by the prosecution and police to establish that you had a blood alcohol content (BAC) above the .08 alcohol concentration limit at the time of the stop.
+If you have been charged with DUI or a related offense, your most important step is to remain silent and cooperate with the police.
+Under Pennsylvania drunk driving laws, anything you say or do may be used by the prosecution and police to establish that you had a blood alcohol content (BAC) above the .08 percent limit at the time of the stop.
 A drunk driving conviction in Pennsylvania will cost you a significant fine and possible jail time, and will result in losing your driver's license.

 Learn more about DUI arrests on our Criminal Law Blog.